Highwayman (Johnny Cash cover) Lyrics

 The bastards hung me in the spring of twenty-five

-But I am still alive
+But I am still alive.

-I was borne upon the tide
+I was a sailor.
+I was born upon the tide

-And with the sea, I did abide
+And with the sea I did abide.

 I sailed a schooner round the Horn to Mexico